+she/her

+College Status 2022: Class of 2022, Lehman College Post Fellowship: Intends to apply for graduate school in 2024 in Mental Health Counseling

-College Status: Class of 2022, Lehman College What inspires you to be an educator?
+What inspires you to be an educator?

 What inspires me to become an educator is the ability to make a difference in others' lives and help students develop skills that will be useful in their future.
 I want to be the educator that I wish I had when I was younger, that will push students to be the best person they can be.